Skip to main content Go to Site Map

 As graduating make-up artists from AUB, your professional options are wide and varied.
 With this in mind, the course has been designed to prepare you for a professional career in a diverse range of specialist roles thus giving you the necessary skills to take full advantage of an inspiring and exciting career.

-Our Careers and Employability Service is dedicated to supporting you in turning your creativity into a great career.
-You can read more about this here.
+Our Careers and Enterprise Service is dedicated to supporting you in turning your creativity into a great career.

 Opportunities that our recent graduates have undertaken include: